gmsanchez/mpc_comparison_rpic2017/README.md

 Support material for "MPC for nonlinear systems: a comparative review of discretization methods".

 In order to run these examples you will need [CasADi](http://www.casadi.org) version >= 3.1.0 to be installed on your system and (optionally) the [HSL MA27](http://www.hsl.rl.ac.uk/ipopt/) linear solver.
 You can find CasADi installation instructions [here](https://github.com/casadi/casadi/wiki/InstallationInstructions).
-Once you have CasADi working, you can follow HSL installation instructions [here](https://github.com/casadi/casadi/wiki/Obtaining-HSL).
+Once you have CasADi working, you can follow HSL installation instructions [here](https://github.com/casadi/casadi/wiki/Obtaining-HSL) (note: if you are ursing Ubuntu 16.04 or greater, you need to install libblas3 and liblapack3 insted of libblas3gf and liblapack3gf).
 If you don't plan to install the HSL solvers, just comment out the line that says `"linear_solver" : "ma27"` in each of the examples.

 ## Creating a Python virtual environment to run the provided examples